kubespray/kubespray-cli/README.md

       --nodes N [N ...]
 List of nodes

-The command below will just clone the git repository and creates the inventory The hostvars must be separated by a **comma without spaces**
+The command below will just clone the git repository and creates the inventory.
+The hostvars must be separated by a **comma without spaces**

     kargo preprare --nodes node1[ansible_ssh_host=10.99.21.1] node2[ansible_ssh_host=10.99.21.2] node3[ansible_ssh_host=10.99.21.3]